pratyushgoyal2704/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Implemented a Handwritten Digit Recognition on MNIST Dataset using K-NN Algorithm by using Python libraries like NumPy, Matplotlib
+Implemented a Handwritten Digit Recognition on MNIST Dataset using K-NN Algorithm by using Python libraries like NumPy, Matplotlib <br>
 Accuracy using KNN Algorithm is ______

 # Environment